axyl-casc/AirplaneGraphProject/Haskell/tests.md

 ## Prerequisites

-- Ensure that the necessary dependencies are installed (refer to the main [README.md](./README.md) if needed)
+- Ensure that the necessary dependencies are installed (refer to the Haskell Implementation [README.md](./README.md) if needed)

 ## External Libraries Used